AJWest22/MS4/README.md

 ### Python Validation

 - The code was validated using PEP8 online check, and had several errors to do with whitespace, however when i have debugged these, I have encountered more errors.
-For example in the PEP8 validator it asks for a new line at the end of file, when I add one in, I get an error saying trailing whitespace.
-For some reason I cannot upload a media file in here of the code, as I get an error saying media type unrecognised, its a jpg format same as css.
+For example in the PEP8 validator it asks for a new line at the end of file, when I add one in, I get an error saying trailing whitespace, and I'm unsure why this is.
+For some reason I cannot upload a media file in here of the code, as I get an error saying media type unrecognised, which is unusual as its saved as a jpg format same as css.